1. Hike to Laurel Falls

 The highest point in the Great Smoky Mountains, at 6643 feet, is Clingman's Dome.
 It's also the 3rd highest mountain east of the Mississippi.
 For terrific mountain views without much effort, Clingman's is one of your best hiking bets in the Smokies.

 A short 1/2 mile paved trail leads you up to a gorgeous overlook with 360 degree views of the Smokies.
-The trail is fairly steep, but short, so doable by most in decent shape.
+The trail is fairly steep, but short, so doable by most anyone in decent shape.
 On a clear day, the views are fabulous.
 If you are up for more hiking, you can also access a portion of the Appalachian trail here (the highest point along the 2180 mile long stretch!).

 Note that the road to get here is closed December-March.